-It is well known that the classical control strategies cannot take into account faults affecting a system.
-Then, if a fault occurs in any component of the system, the stability and the performances of the system cannot be ensured.
-These last years, the problem of fault tolerant control design has been treated and many significant results have been proposed in [14], [2], [16], [17].
+It is known that the classical control strategies cannot take into account faults affecting a system.
+Then, if a fault occurs in any component of the system, the stability and the performances of the system cannot be ensured with such control laws.
+These last years, the problem of fault tolerant control design is treated and many significant results have been proposed in [14], [2], [16], [17].
 These works follow two different ideas.
-The first one, called passive FTC, considers possible fault situations and take them into account in the step of control design; this approach is similar to the robust control design.
+The first one, called passive FTC, considers a possible fault situations and take them into account in the step of control design which is similar to the robust control design.
 It is pointed out in many works that this strategy is usually restrictive.
-The second approach is the active FTC, which requires a fault diagnosis block providing on line informations on fault detection, isolation and estimation.
-The reconfigurable control block uses these informations in order to deal with unforeseen faults, to maintain the system stability and to provide an acceptable system trajectory even in faulty situations.
+The second approach is the active FTC, which requires a fault diagnosis block providing informations on fault detection, isolation and estimation.
+The reconfigurable control block uses these informations in order to deal with even unforeseen faults and to maintain the system stability and to provide an acceptable system trajectory in faulty situations.

-The active fault tolerant control has been developed essentially for linear systems [5], [19], [17], [14] and descriptor linear systems [12].
-Clearly, linear models do not often represent accurately physical systems due to the presence of nonlinear behavior.
-A new representation that combines simplicity and accuracy of nonlinear behaviors, introduced initially in [20], was known under the name Takagi-Sugeno (T-S) models.
-The idea is to consider a set of linear subsystems.
-An interpolation of all these sub-models with nonlinear functions satisfying the convex sum property allows
+The active fault tolerant control has been developed essentially for linear systems [6], [19], [17], [14] and descriptor linear systems [12].
+Clearly, linear models does not often represent accurately physical systems due to the presence of nonlinear behavior.
+A new representation that combines simplicity and accuracy of nonlinear behaviors is introduced, initially, in [20] and known under the name Takagi-Sugeno (T-S) models.
+The idea is the consideration of a set of operating points.
+At each operating point, the system is

-All the authors are with the Centre de Recherche en Automatique de Nancy (CRAN), Nancy-Université, 2, avenue de la forêt de Haye 54516 Vandoeuvre-les-Nancy {dalil.ichalal, benoit.marx, jose.ragot, didier.maquin}@ensem.inpl-nancy.fr to obtain the global behavior of the system described in a large operating range.
-Some works can be mentioned in the FTC field for nonlinear systems.
-For example, in [6], the authors took into account actuator faults for nonlinear descriptor systems with Lipschitz nonlinearities.
-In [18], a method which requires only the fault isolation was proposed for T-S systems.
-It was based on a bank of observer based controllers.
-A switching mechanism is then designed depending on the obtained residuals.
-More recently, Witczak proposed in [23] an FTC strategy based on a reference model for open-loop T-S systems.
+All the authors are with the Centre de Recherche en Automatique de Nancy (CRAN), Nancy-Université, 2, avenue de la forêt de Haye 54516 Vandoeuvre-les-Nancy {dalil.ichalal, benoit.marx, jose.ragot, didier.maquin}@ensem.inpl-nancy.fr represented by a simple linear sub-model.
+An interpolation of all these sub-models with nonlinear functions satisfying the sum convex property allows to obtain the global behavior of the system described in a large operating range.
+One can cite some works in FTC field for nonlinear systems, for example, in [5], the authors give a method for actuator faults by using their estimations, for nonlinear descriptor systems with Lipschitz nonlinearities.
+In [18], a method which requires only the fault isolation is proposed for T-S systems.
+It is based on controller based observers bank.
+A switching mechanism is then designed depending on the obtained residuals decision logic.
+More recently, Witczak proposes in [22] an FTC strategy based on a reference model for open-loop T-S systems.

 This paper is dedicated to the design of a fault tolerant control strategy for nonlinear systems described by Takagi-Sugeno models.
-This approach is an extension of the work proposed in [23], to T-S systems where the weighting functions are affected by faults.
+This approach is an extension, the work proposed in [22], to T-S systems where the weighting functions of the T-S system are affected by faults.
 Thus, the premise variables of the reference model are not the same as those of the faulty system.
 The main idea is to re-use the nominal control input developed in fault-free case for which two terms, related to the occurred fault and the tracking error trajectory between the system and a reference model, are added.
 The reference trajectory is provided from a reference model representing the system without faults.
-In addition, the control law requires the knowledge of the state of the system and the faults affecting it.
-For that purpose, a PIO is used to estimate simultaneously these signals.
+In addition, the control law requires the knowledge of the state of the system and faults affecting it.
+For that, a PI observer is used to estimate simultaneously these quantities.